RMA – ROOM MODE ANALYZER

 Make sure that the background noise level is as low as possible.

-Adjust the volume of your sound card or amplifier to assure that the resulting measurement curve is above -60 dB but below -6dB.
+Adjust the volume of your sound card or amplifier to assure that the resulting measurement reaches around -30dB but stays below -6dB for the loudest signal.

 It is quite difficult to apply acoustic measures to damp standing waves because the necessary bass traps are quite large which renders them nearly unusable to be integrated into an average listening room.